 Value bet: A bet made to extract value and encourage a bet from an opponent.

-Variance: A discrepancy in results due to the luck factor, can include upswings and downswings.
+Variance: A discrepancy in results due to the luck factor, which can include upswings and downswings.

 Walk: A win by the big blind prompted by all other players folding.